JanoBourian/pythonAdvancedTopics/generators/README.md

 # Generators

 Generators are a beauty way to manage an iterable information or a long information.
+Generators are a special subset of Coroutines.

 ## main.py